1. How much does a divorce costs?

-To these values will be added the fees paid to your lawyer.
+In addition, there are the fees to be paid to your lawyer.

 2. How tho choose a divorce attorney?

-Do I have to hire a divorce attorney?
+Do I have to hire a Divorce Lawyer?

-The proceedings according to a divorce in a Civil Registry Office can be promoted directly by the parties, without any resources to a lawyer.
-In the case of divorce in a court, hiring a lawyer is indispensable.
+The divorce in a Civil Registry Office can be promoted directly by the parties, without a lawyer involved.
+In cases of divorce in court, hiring a lawyer is mandatory.

-Note that in either of the cases, hiring a divorce lawyer is recommendable.
-Truthfully the divorce brings very significant personal, family and property consequences, and should be handled by a qualified professional that advises, guides, and cares for your interests.
-Remember that these agreements will have serious repercussions in your life for many years!
+Note that in either case, hiring a divorce lawyer is highly recommended.
+Divorce brings very significant personal, family and property consequences, and should be handled by a qualified professional that advises, guides, and cares for your interests.
+Remember that these agreements will have serious repercussions in your life and your children life for many years to come!